-This is the second post in a series about how marketers are leveraging Trifacta, authored by Trifacta’s VP of Marketing, Will Davis, following our first post on onboarding marketing data.
+This is the second post in a series about how marketers are leveraging Trifacta, following our first post on onboarding marketing data.
 In this post, we discuss how Trifacta is being used to prepare data for marketing analytics.

-When I’m presented with marketing findings, one of the first things I ask is “How accurate is the data?”
-I can’t act upon data that’s based on guesswork.
-And I certainly can’t act upon data that hasn’t been properly cleansed to address missing or insufficient information.
+When presenting marketing findings, one of the first things asked is “How accurate is the data?”
+When working with data it can’t be guesswork.
+And you certainly can’t act upon data that hasn’t been properly cleansed to address missing or insufficient information.
 Increasingly, however, I’m also looking for data that draws upon multiple sources to arrive at a more nuanced conclusion—it isn’t helpful to determine marketing campaign performance on the basis of one activity, for example, but across an omni-channel view.
 But for a marketing team with limited data expertise, delivering these advanced insights can be a tall order.

 The Advancement of Marketing Analytics

-Today, marketing data spans many different applications and platforms and comes in a variety of formats.
-There’s social media data stemming from Facebook, Twitter, and LinkedIn, clickstream and Adroll data found via Google Analytics, lead-related data from marketing automation platforms…the list goes on.
-And there’s different ways to slice and dice this data, whether in terms of clicks, shares or views, or by filtering out certain lead categories and touch points to understand multi-touch attribution .
-As marketers, it’s our job to not only determine which data is needed for the initiative at hand, but also how to best source, cleanse, and consolidate that specific set of data into a format for consumption.
+There’s social media data stemming from Facebook, Twitter, LinkedIn, Clickstream, Adroll data found via Google Analytics, Lead-related data from marketing automation platforms…the list goes on.
+And there are different ways to slice and dice this data, whether in terms of clicks, shares, views or by filtering out certain lead categories and touchpoints to understand multi-touch attribution.
+As marketers, it’s your job to not only determine which data is needed for the initiative at hand, but also how to best source, cleanse, and consolidate that specific set of data into a format for consumption.

-I’ve been excited to see many Trifacta customers leveraging our data preparation platform to tackle complex marketing data and join it with several different sources.
+It’s exciting to see many Trifacta customers leveraging our data engineering cloud platform to tackle complex marketing data and join it with several different sources.
 With Trifacta, they’re uncovering powerful marketing insights that help steer course for the organization.

 A Global Packaged Goods Company Drives Marketing with Trifacta

 What was challenging about this initiative was not only the complex type of data they needed to leverage, but also that the team needed to analyze raw text in order to classify recipes and read through their comments.
 Previously, they were leveraging SQL, but even that was a challenging means to tackle such complex data.
-With Trifacta, the total data transformation time has been roughly been cut in half, based on the ability to quickly and intuitively transform data (and not have to Google answers to solve error messages or relearn syntax).
+With Trifacta, the total data transformation time has been cut in half, based on the ability to quickly and intuitively transform data.
 Now, they’re able to glean much more information from their recipe performance, and focus on recreating recipes that receive ample engagement.